httpJunkie/pai/README.md

 And any backend nuget packages will install automatically during the first build.

-If you have any question please call me at 321.208.0997 Because of the requirement to use a backend lie Web API, the project was very large to just package up in a zip file.
+If you have any question please call me at 321.208.0997 Because of the requirement to use a backend like Web API, the project was very large to just package up in a zip file.

 ###Notes
  - The links tht work are the "What about ISAMA",  "What we do" and "Excellent Team" : These links simply change out the content in order to show that the site has working angular routes.
 I wish I had enough time to do the projects section and more with the contact rather than just include the map.